aashutoshkumarbhardwaj/iinaayate/frontend/src/README.md

 # iinaayate - Poetry Sharing Platform

-A beautiful, full-featured poetry sharing platform inspired by Poetistic.com, built with React, TypeScript, Tailwind CSS, and Supabase.
+A beautiful, full-featured poetry sharing platform inspired by alot of website, built with React, TypeScript, Tailwind CSS, and Supabase.

 ## 🌟 Features